inwenis/learn_python/06_exercises_after_01_05.md

 for modulo operation.

 # Exercise 2 - Napoleon is history
-Write a program which will ask the user for his/hers birth date and print out when the user "turned"/"will turn" 18, 30, 50, 100 years old.
+Write a program which will ask the user for his/hers birth year and print out when the user "turned"/"will turn" 18, 30, 50, 100 years old.